uhub/awesome-actionscript-sorted/README.md

 * [ToolTip-ActionScript3](https://github.com/iflashlord/ToolTip-ActionScript3) - Simple ToolTip Class
 * [as-hydna](https://github.com/hydna/as-hydna) - Actionscript 3 bindings for Hydna
 * [JRMASScripts](https://github.com/htmldrum/JRMASScripts) - Oooooh, ActionScript.
 You so silly.
-* [as3midilib](https://github.com/heyfrench/as3midilib) - ActionScript 3.0 library for working with MIDI data.
 * [RAW-as3-hv-zinc](https://github.com/HerbertV/RAW-as3-hv-zinc) - as3.hv.zinc.* ActionScript 3 classes for including as submodul into other repos.
 * [RAW-as3-hv-core](https://github.com/HerbertV/RAW-as3-hv-core) - as3.hv.core.* ActionScript 3 classes for including as submodul into other repos.
 * [RAW-as3-hv-components](https://github.com/HerbertV/RAW-as3-hv-components) - as3.hv.component.* ActionScript 3 classes for including as submodul into other repos.